SKH-TMS/Completing-Profile-Page/README.md

   - Name
   - Email
   - Picture Icon (only icon not user's picture)
+- No global styling using globals.css
+- During registeration, password is not encrypted

 ### Version 1 (v1)

-User can change/update his/her profile picture
+- User can change/update his/her profile picture
+- No global styling using globals.css
+- A creditial exists in database but cannot logged in using Login page.
+Register page works fine.

 ## How to Run: